For questions that aren’t answered here you can email me (elena {at} biscuitsandsuch.com) or ask me on formspring.

 Who designed/hosts/maintains your blog?

-The design is a Wordpress them by Pink & Yellow Media.
-All of our websites are hosted by Media Temple.
+Our site is a very customized version of the Hazel wordpress theme.
+The header is by Emily of Em Dash Paper Co.
 Dan helped me a whole lot in the setting up of it, but I pretty much maintain it solo.
 Every once in a while when it starts to talk back to me I have to call in reinforcements, but for the most part it’s happy as long as I feed it pictures of pie on a consistent basis.